Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 There are many different types of car seats divided into categories according to the weight of the child.
 Whilst they broadly correspond to age categories, it is the weight that is most important when choosing the right car seat.
 There are rearward facing baby seats, forward facing seats, booster seats, booster cushions and Isofix seats.

-You must check the seat to make sure it’s suitable for the height of your child.
+You must check the seat to make sure it’s suitable for the height and weight of your child.

 Choosing and using child car seats